jen-tang/pixel_tracker/README.md

 {
   username: "shannonshopper",
   hash: // a password hash,
-  lists: // an array of references to List documents
+  items: // an array of references to List documents
 }
 ```